 Many practitioners confuse PANDAS / PANS for various other issues, such as Tourette’s syndrome, oppositional defiant disorder, or an autism spectrum disorder.
 This is in part because PANDAS is a relatively new phenomenon, and in part because there can be so many symptoms that PANDAS can look like a lot of other disorders.
 Misdiagnosis of PANDAS (even by the most well meaning doctor) can not only delay proper treatment, it may also result in a lot of unnecessary (and expensive) interventions like ineffective medications or procedures.

 On the naturopathic side, we offer a lot of help to go along with antibiotic treatment.
-Because PANDAS is an inflammatory immune condition, a lot of the focus in holistic treatment is on reducing inflammation and regulating the immune system - two things that naturopathic doctors tend to be pretty great at.
+Because PANDAS/PANS are inflammatory immune conditions, a lot of the focus in holistic treatment is on killing off whatever is triggering the reaction, reducing inflammation, and regulating the immune system - three things that naturopathic doctors tend to be pretty great at.

 YES!
 There is Hope!